US labs buckle amid testing surge; world virus cases top 15M

 Zachrey Warner knows it all too well.

-The 30-year-old waiter from Columbus, Ohio, had been sent home from work on July 5 with a high fever a few days after he began feeling ill.
+The 30-year-old waiter from Columbus, Ohio, was sent home from work on July 5 with a high fever a few days after he began feeling ill.
 He went for a test five days later at the request of his employer.

 Almost two weeks and one missed pay period later, he finally got his answer on Wednesday: negative.

 Though Warner said most symptoms — including fever, diarrhea, chest tightness and body aches — stopped a few days after he was tested, he wasn’t allowed to return to work without the result.
-On Wednesday he got a call from the urgent care, telling him he didn't have COVID-19.
+On Wednesday he got a call telling him he didn't have COVID-19.

 It was “frustrating that I’ve missed so much work due to testing taking forever," Warner said.
 “It is what it is ... (but) I’m glad I’m negative and happy to be able to get back to work this week.”